10 years ago, I decided that I was going to learn how to play the drums.

 Using the concepts we’ve learned so far, I’m going to teach you how to read drum sheet music and tablature.
 This is often the quickest way to learn to play new drum beats.

 You’ll be able to write your own ideas for drum beats down and play the ideas of others.
-In fact, when you become a good sheet music reader, you’ll be able to play drum beats that you’ve never even heard before!
+In fact, when you become a good drum notation reader, you’ll be able to play drum beats that you’ve never even heard before!

 The following is just a basic guide that you can get started with, but if you want to explore this area in more detail, I’ve written a full-length guide to help you gain a deeper understanding of how to read drum sheet music.